felipecosta09/aws-modernization-with-cloud-one-network-security/content/00_Introduction/02_network_security.md

 ---

-Let's check out with more details some posible network security architectures with **Cloud One - Network Security** :cloud: :laptop: :rocket:
+Let's check out with more details some possible network security architectures with **Cloud One - Network Security** :cloud: :laptop: :rocket: